 Then, of course, was Sirius Black.
-Black was Hogwarts' playboy and he had a new witch on his arm nearly every week.
-It didn't do anything for the jealous glint in his grey eyes when Lily was seen with another boy, or even Potter, Black's best mate.
+Black was Hogwarts' playboy, and he had a new witch on his arm nearly every week.
+It didn't do anything for the jealous glint in his gray eyes when Lily was seen with another boy, or even Potter, Black's best mate.

 Lastly, there was Lupin.
 Remus Lupin.
 There were odd rumors about Lupin disappearing once a month, but Lily seemed not to hear them.
 She was too nice to him.
 And she'd surely gotten his tail wagging.

 But Lucius?
 He snorted.
 No, she definitely toyed with him (as much as he loathed to admit), but he wasn't enamored with her.
 She was too young, too plain, a Mudblood—

 She was the perfect experiment.

 It was clever, really, thinking that he could test her.
 Were Mudbloods really all that bad?
 They were just humans like the rest of the population, separated only by ancestry.
 Only her blood was the problem, so really, what was the problem?

 He mulled that idea over and over as he found excuses to go back to Hogsmeade during the years following his graduation.
 First, his excuse was Narcissa.
 When she graduated, he tried stating business at any of the shops in the Wizarding village.
 He even began getting involved in the government of the school (Narcissa wanted their future children to go to Hogwarts, but she also wanted it safe and sane).